Keygoksmg/Notes/BigQuery/Uploading.md

 ## 3. (if you upload compressed file,) unzip the file with Dataflow/Coogle Compute Engine(GCE)
 When importing ```.gz``` files into BigQuery, be mindful that input files must be non-splittable and should not exceed 4GB.
 One solution is [Bulk Decompress Cloud Storage Files template](https://cloud.google.com/dataflow/docs/guides/templates/provided/bulk-decompress-cloud-storage#gcloud) with [Dataflow](https://cloud.google.com/dataflow?hl=en).
+After successfully completed Bulk Decompress Cloud Storage Files, you can upload decompressed files from Cloud to BigQuery.

 It is the simplest way to decompress the ```.gz``` files in GCS as far as I know.